 Sometimes it is necessary for students to be absent from school.
-Parents/Guardians are requested to call the office or email both the building secretary and the classroom teacher if their child is ill or will be absent from class.
+Parents/Guardians are requested to call the elementary office or email both the building secretary and the classroom teacher if their child is ill or will be absent from class.
 If you know in advance your child will be absent, please contact the school.
-Students leaving school before 10:00am and not returning to school for the remainder of the day will be counted absent the entire day.
-Students will be counted one-half day absent if they arrive to school after 10:00am or if they leave school after 10:00am but before 2:00pm.
+Students leaving school before 10:00 am and not returning to school for the remainder of the day will be counted absent the entire day.
+Students will be counted one-half day absent if they arrive at school after 10:00 am or if they leave school after 10:00 am but before 2:00 pm.
 Students who wish to participate in school sponsored activities must attend school the entire day the day of the activity unless permission has been given by the principal for the student to be absent.